Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-19 Best Things to Do in Cape May (In 2023)
+19 Unique Things to Do in Cape May, NJ

-A gorgeous resort town located at the southernmost tip of New Jersey, there are plenty of super fun things to do in Cape May.
+The gorgeous resort town of Cape May is located at the southernmost tip of New Jersey and is full of amazing things to do.

 As a resident of New Jersey for over 30 years, I have the inside scoop on this peaceful, historic town.
-Cape May is the nation’s oldest seaside resort and features Victorian architecture, an iconic lighthouse, and excellent beaches and shops.
+Lovely Cape May is the nation’s oldest seaside resort and features Victorian architecture, an iconic lighthouse, and excellent beaches and shops.

 19 Best Things to Do in Cape May